microsoft/intelligence-toolkit/DEVELOPING.md

 Available scripts are:

-- `poetry run poe test` - This will execute unit tests.
+- `poetry run poe test_unit` - This will execute unit tests on api.
+- `poetry run poe test_smoke` - This will execute smoke tests on api.
 - `poetry run poe check` - This will perform a suite of static checks across the package, including:
   - formatting
   - documentation formatting